amd/ZenDNN/docs/zendnnl_architecture.md

    - **Bias**: Represents the bias values added to the weighted sum.

 2. **Additional Parameters**:
-   - **Element-wise Post-ops**: Operations applied element-wise after the main computation (e.g., activation functions).
+   - **Element-wise Post-ops**: Operations applied element-wise after the main computation (Example: activation functions).
    - **Embedding Bag Algorithm**: Algorithms like add, mean, or max used in embedding layers.

 ### Use Cases: